OrangeBurrito/website/src/pages/posts/nethack-gui-macos.md

 make WANT_WIN_QT=1 QTDIR=[QT Path]
 ```

 After it finishes building, run `make install` to create your executable.
-If you've built successfully it should output a short blurb about the game version and what platform it was built for.
+If you've built successfully, it should output a short blurb about the game version and what platform it was built for (darwin...)

 By default, your nethack installation is located at your home directory, at `~/nethackdir`.